Notice of Pre-AIA or AIA Status

 performing a remedial action based on the determined severity level (par [0100], lines 1-10 and par [0121], which disclose performing corrective actions once intrusion and anomalous activity have been detected).

-Sinha et al does not explicitly teach detecting, via a plurality physical sensors thereof, an unauthorized tampering event associated with the information handling system; and transmitting data regarding the tampering event to a central monitoring system.
+Sinha et al does not explicitly teach the information handling system detecting, via the plurality physical sensors thereof, an unauthorized tampering event associated with the information handling system; transmitting data regarding the tampering event to a central monitoring system; the information handling system triggering an alert in response to detecting the unauthorized tampering event; and wherein the transmitted data comprises the alert.

-However, Swierk et al teaches detecting, via a plurality physical sensors thereof, an unauthorized tampering event associated with the information handling system (par [0146], which discloses using tampering sensors for tamper detection in an IHS environment); transmitting data regarding the tampering event to a central monitoring system (par [0119], lines 1-3, “monitor hardware intrusion detection”); and receive data regarding a plurality of tampering events from a plurality of information handling systems (par [0005], lines 6-12, which discloses information handling systems being implemented to disclose events indicative of physical tampering).
+However, Swierk et al teaches detecting, via a plurality physical sensors thereof, an unauthorized tampering event associated with the information handling system (par [0146], which discloses using tampering sensors for tamper detection in an IHS environment); transmitting data regarding the tampering event to a central monitoring system (par [0119], lines 1-3, “monitor hardware intrusion detection”); receive data regarding a plurality of tampering events from a plurality of information handling systems (par [0005], lines 6-12, which discloses information handling systems being implemented to disclose events indicative of physical tampering);

 It would have been obvious to one of ordinary skill in the art before the effective date of the claimed invention to be motivated to combine the teachings of Swierk et al within the teachings of Sinha et al in order to provide the predictive result of improving recognizing and detection of potential threats and hazards within a remote monitoring environment by providing remote anomaly alerts and notification in the event that anomalous events are detected (as disclosed in par [0139] and par [0146] of Swierk et al) because this feature would further prevent malicious threats from occurring within the embodiments of Sinha et al by providing the anomalous notifications before each potential threat has been fully executed.